-Whether you are seeking a DuPage family mediator to facilitate settlement of child custody, child support, maintenance, and asset division issues in a skilled and cost-effective manner; or a DuPage mediation attorney to represent your interests in mediation, our DuPage family mediation lawyers have the experience necessary to help you reach a resolution in a cost-effective manner.
+Whether you are seeking a DuPage County family mediator to facilitate settlement of child custody, child support, maintenance, and asset division issues, or are looking for a mediation attorney to represent your interests in mediation, our DuPage County family mediation lawyers have the experience necessary to help you reach a resolution in a cost-effective manner.

 Please contact our friendly

 at our nearest location to schedule a free consultation:

 See below for our other locations.
 If our office locations are not convenient for you, we are happy to speak with you by phone.

 Kevin O'Flaherty oversees all legal matters and is actively involved in making sure every client's case, big or small, is handled with excellence and attention to detail.
 He is available to contact through phone and email and his rates are available upon request.

 In this article, our DuPage County family mediators explain the mediation process in Illinois.

 Family mediation is an alternative dispute resolution process whereby the parties cooperate to reach an agreement regarding child custody, child support, spousal maintenance, and division of marital assets with the assistance of a neutral third party mediator who is responsible for assisting the parties in defining the issues, facilitating communication, and working with the parties to negotiate mutually agreeable solutions.